 Across the board, the process for placing a bet is pretty similar.
 Once you’ve found the sportsbook for you, create an account and make your first deposit – this can usually be done through the ‘My Account’ section.
 Then, use the menu to find your chosen sport and market, enter your stake and then add the bet to your ‘bet slip’.
 Once you’ve confirmed, you’ll have placed your bet!

-Can I get a bonus?
+Can I get a betting bonus in New Zealand?

 What does a ‘handicap’ mean in betting?